 4 min read

-SSE Thermal is already investing £350m to construct the 840MW Keadby 2 Power Station, bringing first-of-a-kind, super-efficient gas turbine technology from Siemens to the UK.
-When completed in 2022, Keadby 2 will be the cleanest and most efficient gas-fired power station in Europe, displacing older, more carbon-intensive generation, and providing vital flexibility to the electricity system.
+SSE Thermal is already investing £350m to construct the 840MW Keadby 2 Power Station, bringing first-of-a-kind, super-efficient gas turbine technology from Siemens Energy to the UK.
+When completed later this year, Keadby 2 will be the most efficient gas-fired power station in Europe, displacing older, more carbon-intensive generation, and providing vital flexibility to the electricity system.
 Keadby 2 has been designed with the potential to utilise CCS and hydrogen solutions to further decarbonise its electricity generation into the future.
 In March 2020, the station secured a 15-year capacity agreement, starting in October 2023, through the UK’s Capacity Auction process.

 Throughout its lifetime, Keadby 2 is expected to contribute over £1bn to the UK economy, with nearly 50% of this in Yorkshire, the Humber and the East Midlands.
 You can find out more in SSE Thermal’s ‘Powering Progress’ report, which looks at the socio-economic impacts of the project.

-In addition, SSE Thermal is now actively developing Keadby 3, which could become the UK’s first power station equipped with carbon capture and storage (CCS) technology by the mid-2020s.
-This project could see an even larger investment in the region.
-In line with its vision for a net-zero future, SSE Thermal has committed to only develop new power stations with a clear route to decarbonisation.
-With an electrical output of up to 910MW, Keadby 3 Power Station will use natural gas as its fuel and will be fitted with a carbon capture plant to remove the CO2 from its emissions.
+In addition, SSE Thermal and Equinor are actively developing Keadby 3 Carbon Capture Power Station, which could become the UK’s first power station equipped with carbon capture technology later this decade.
+With an electrical output of up to 910MW, Keadby 3 Carbon Capture Power Station will use natural gas as its fuel and will be fitted with a carbon capture plant to remove the CO2 from its emissions.

-Keadby 3 will connect to the shared infrastructure being developed through the Zero Carbon Humber partnership to transport the captured CO2 and store it safely offshore.
-CCS can directly capture at least 90% of the carbon emissions produced in power generation, and there is potential for this percentage to increase as the technology advances.
-The Humber has a key strategic advantage in this technology, given its proximity to the Southern North Sea, an ideal area for CO2 storage.
-When complete, Keadby 3 alone is expected to offset at least 1.5MT of CO2 – 15% of the overall target announced by the UK Government in 2020.
+The plant would plug into the shared pipelines being developed through the East Coast Cluster and Zero Carbon Humber projects, with the CO2 being stored off the coast.
+The Humber has a key strategic advantage in CCS technology, given its proximity to the Southern North Sea, an ideal area for CO2 storage.
+When complete, Keadby 3 Carbon Capture Power Station alone is expected to offset at least 1.5MT of CO2 – 5% of the UK Government’s 2030 target.

-As well as providing over 1.7GW of low-carbon power capacity to residential and industrial users, the development of the Keadby Clean Power Hub can safeguard and create thousands of local jobs both through direct employment and the wider supply chain.
+As well as providing vital low-carbon flexible power, the projects planned at Keadby can safeguard and create thousands of local jobs both through direct employment and the wider supply chain.
 Crucially, these low-carbon power stations can act as anchor projects for the deployment of shared CCS and hydrogen transport and storage infrastructure in the region, which will in turn support the decarbonisation of industrial activity and other hard-to-reach sectors.
-This will be essential in both the UK’s transition to net-zero carbon emissions, and for securing continued investment and high-quality jobs in the Humber in the decades ahead.
+This will be essential in both the UK’s transition to net zero carbon emissions, and for securing continued investment and high-quality jobs in the Humber in the decades ahead.

 Generation of jobs